epitron/lazy-sax-machine/README.md

 Tired of writing parsers for XML files?
 Now you can parse XML into Ruby objects with ease!
 SAXMachine provides a simple declarative language for describing how to convert XML into Ruby objects.

-This library can parse GIGANTIC XML files without blowing up your computer.
+This library can parse __gigantic__ XML files without blowing up your computer.
 (Unlike the original [SAXMachine](https://github.com/pauldix/sax-machine) gem.)

-As long as you declare the root object as "lazy", the parser will return an enumerable, which lets you pluck one object at a time out of the XML file.
+As long as you declare the root object as "lazy", the parser will parse the XML file as a stream and return an enumerable, which allows you to pluck one object out of the XML file at a time, storing as little of the XML file in memory as possible.

 ## Installation